MatthewTingum/MetaboAnalyst_Docker/README.md

 $ cd ~/Desktop/Metab4_Docker

 ### Step 2: Build the Dockerfile, note this will take a long time (30 mins / 1 hour) as several packages need to be installed
-$ docker build -t metab_docker .
+$ sudo docker build -t metab_docker .

 ### Step 3: Run the Dockerfile, the -ti option will open an interactive Ubuntu terminal into the created container and presents a command prompt
-$ docker run -ti --rm --name METAB_DOCKER -p 8080:8080 metab_docker
+$ sudo docker run -ti --rm --name METAB_DOCKER -p 8080:8080 metab_docker

 ## The command prompt will look something like below; you are now in the shell
 root@760b678fd4bf:/#